Jamie95187/smart-pension-tech-test-report/README.md

 ### Solution to Bug Five

 The form label and text field were not the same, this meant that it could not get a surname input from the user.
 Renaming the form text field to surname fixed this bug.
+The three input fields looks like this inside the employee/new view.

 ![Image solution to bug five](./images/solution-bug-five.png)

+### GitHub Solutions

+Here is a [link](https://github.com/Jamie95187/smart-pension-fixes) to the solutions.